kahopkin/companycommunicatorwiki/Deployment-guide.md

 You can also upload it to your tenant's app catalog, so that it can be available for everyone in your tenant to install.
 See [here](https://docs.microsoft.com/en-us/microsoftteams/tenant-apps-catalog-teams).

 1. Install the authors app (the `company-communicator-authors.zip` package) to your team of message authors.
-    * We recommend using [app permission policies](https://docs.microsoft.com/en-us/microsoftteams/teams-app-permission-policies) to restrict access to this app to the members of the authors team, so that users who are not authors do not inadvertently install this app, as it is not meant for them.
-    * Even if non-authors install the app, the UPN list in the app configuration will prevent them from accessing the message authoring experience.
+    * Note that even if non-authors install the app, the UPN list in the app configuration will prevent them from accessing the message authoring experience.
 Only the users in the sender UPN list will be able to compose and send messages.

+> **IMPORTANT:** We recommend installing the authors app to the appropriate team as a custom (sideloaded) app.
+Do NOT use [app permission policies](https://docs.microsoft.com/en-us/microsoftteams/teams-app-permission-policies) to restrict access to this app to the members of the authors team.
+Otherwise, members of the authoring team may not receive messages sent from Company Communicator.

 1. Add the configurable tab to the team of authors, so that they can compose and send messages.